Today in Rock & Roll History: September 7th

 Latimore, blues and R&B singer, songwriter, and pianist, was born Benjamin Latimore in Charleston, TN in 1939.

-Michael Peter Smith, prolific folk singer-songwriter whose songs have been recorded by artists such as Steve Goodman, Jerry Jeff Walker, Jimmy Buffett, was born in South Orange, NJ in 1941.
+Michael Peter Smith, prolific folk singer-songwriter whose songs have been recorded by artists such as Steve Goodman, Jerry Jeff Walker, and Jimmy Buffett, was born in South Orange, NJ in 1941.

 Barry “Byrd” Burton, producer, engineer, musician, singer, solo artist, and member of The Amazing Rhythm Aces, was born in Greene County, TN in 1946.